+We’re prone to fooling ourselves into believing that what we do or don’t do gives us a certain amount of power over our worlds.
 For that matter, our inability to rest in some way may show a desire to have power over God; especially for those of us coming from religious backgrounds, we’ve been trained to believe that if we do certain things (pray enough, read our Bible enough, obey enough) that God will be in some way or another indebted to us.
 But Jesus says just the opposite.
 Instead of working to get God’s favor, Jesus tells us that the thing we need to do most of all is simply rest in God’s favor through Christ.
 When we simply rest in God’s gracious will, it is us acknowledging that God is ultimately in control of our lives, our salvation and our relationship to Him.
 Sounds easy, but it’s not.

 Robert Capon pictures the prayer of someone with a heart averse to simply resting in the grace of God: "Lord, please restore to us the comfort of merit and demerit.
 Show us that there is at least something we can do.
 Tell us that at the end of the day there will at least be one redeeming card of our very own.
 Lord, if it is not too much to ask, send us to bed with a few shreds of self-respect upon which we can congratulate ourselves.
 But whatever you do, do not preach grace.
 Give us something to do, anything; but spare us the indignity of this indiscriminate acceptance.”